Why Just Colors and Fonts?

 When you normally apply a Theme in PowerPoint, you end up applying Theme Colors, Theme Fonts, Theme Effects, Theme Backdrops, and much more.
 However there are scenarios in which you really don't require such a complete makeover or metamorphosis.
 In that case, you can still apply Theme Colors and Theme Fonts and leave all other Theme attributes unchanged.

-I showed you how you can apply a Theme to a PowerPoint, Word, or Excel file -- in this tutorial, we'll look at how you can apply Theme Colors and Theme Fonts in PowerPoint.
+We showed you how you can apply a Theme in Office 2007 to a PowerPoint, Word, or Excel file.
+In this tutorial, we'll look at how you can apply Theme Colors and Theme Fonts in PowerPoint.

-Remember -- the galleries for applying Theme Colors and Theme Fonts can be found in the Design tab of the Ribbon -- just click the Colors or Fonts options as shown in Figure 1.
+Remember, the galleries for applying Theme Colors and Theme Fonts can be found in the Design tab of the Ribbon.
+Click the Colors or Fonts options as shown in Figure 1.

-Figure 1: Colors and Fonts options, when clicked show a detailed dropdown gallery.
+Figure 1: Colors and Fonts options dropdown gallery

 Follow these steps to apply a set of Themes Colors: